South Dakota girl goes viral for swigging wine at first communion - NewsBreak

 “After I posted, I had a lot of friends and family text me saying that they can’t stop watching and laughing,” Stefanie said.

-Millions of other TikTok users apparently agreed, as the video has been viewed more than 27 million times on the platform.What is ‘dirty soda’?
-Utah’s beloved drink is trending on social media
+Millions of other TikTok users apparently agreed, as the video has been viewed more than 27 million times on the platform.County wine industry saw 19% sales growth last year

 Although Stefanie said Brynley is now a TikTok sensation, the 7-year-old is unaware of her viral fame.
 Mom, however, is happy to leave it that way, and let Brynley focus on her other passions: dance and gymnastics.